Overview of Indiana Taxes

 Indiana Property Taxes

-The amount you will pay in property taxes will vary depending on where you live and how much your home is worth, but the statewide average effective property tax rate is 0.87%.
-Homeowners who live in their primary residence in Indiana are eligible for a number of deductions that can push rates below that average.
-We’ll walk you through those deductions, other important Indiana property tax rules and the county tax rates in Indiana.
+The amount you'll pay in property taxes varies depending on where you live and how much your home is worth, but the statewide effective property tax rate is 0.74%.
+The effective property tax rate represents the percentage of a typical home’s value that homeowners pay in property taxes each year.
+Homeowners who live in their primary residence in Indiana are eligible for a number of deductions that can push rates below that average, though.

 Looking to calculate your potential monthly mortgage payment?
 Check out our mortgage calculator.